A Guide To Effective Metatarsalgia Treatment

 - Rest: Elevate your feet after periods of standing and walking.
 This will take pressure off the ball of the foot, and allow it to recover.
 Using an ice pack at the site of the pain for 20 minutes on, 20 minutes off, may provide additional relief.

-- Wearing appropriate footwear: Your foot specialist will let you know whether you should change the type of shoes you wear.
+- Wearing appropriate footwear: Your foot doctor will let you know whether you should change the type of shoes you wear.

-- Exercising: Your foot specialist may recommend a regimen of exercises for your feet and/or ankles to build strength and flexibility
+- Exercising: Your foot doctor may recommend a regimen of exercises for your feet and/or ankles to build strength and flexibility

 - Non-steroidal anti-inflammatory medications or simple painkillers: